Page updated 1st March 2018

 Although the hall was not quite ready for its first exhibition, it still went ahead.
 The owners belatedly applied for a licence under the Public Gatherings Act, after the flower show.
 On 24 November, the application was discussed by the relevant City Council Committee, and it was revealed that the City Surveyor had examined the hall prior to the flower show, and that it was fit for that particular function.
 The Mayor said he had been at the hall, that morning, and that the "stairs and basement were like a builder's yard".
 He went on to say that a risk was being taken, without a licence, so the application was passed on to the Watch Committee – pass the buck, one could say.

 On 13 December 1913, it was announced in the Gazette that the Queen's Hall had been taken over by Mr Albany Ward who already ran 34 cinemas across the West of England.
+The Queen's Hall mix of live shows, cinema and exhibitions, proved to not produce the expected profits, and it was decided to drop the exhibitions, and reduce the live entertainment.
 Mr Ward had the intention of showing films, interspersed with live variety items.
 George Leacey, the late lessee and manager was retained as the manager for the new venture.